 The apparition is the most condemned one there ever was.
 Conchita certainly lied about Pope Paul VI knowing the date of the great miracle she promised and said he would live to see it.
 Her lady made a very basic error for the great miracle was her main message and she failed to tell Conchita the right date though she tried.
 She was a false prophet.

-according to Father J Pelletier admitted that she stole a communion host from
+Conchita according to Father J Pelletier admitted that she stole a communion

 The Church said that the judgement if the vision was real or not or

 from God or Satan or a lie rested entirely on the bishop of the diocese of

 The testimonies of strange things happening are many.
 But none of the miracle events happened under test conditions.
 We must remember that similar stories are told about psychics such as Uri Gellar.
 Looking at the stories it seems very impressive.
 But when the psychics are put in the lab under test conditions the end result is anything but marvellous.

 God would only do miracles for grave reasons.
 They are signs.
 They cannot be signs unless they can be checked out by scientists and qualified investigators and magicians.
 Until they are checked out, they are just interesting stories.
 They are not signs.
 True visionaries would be very keen on being tested and checked out.
 They would ask people not to be gullible and believe everything but to keep open minds.